FartyPants/BlockWriter/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q5MOB4M)

-This is WIP (basic idea is done, but I HAVE BIGGER PLANS, whoaaa) and more info will come later (this is for oobabooga WebUI).
+This is WIP (basic idea is done, but I HAVE BIGGER PLANS, whoaaa).
 It needs to reside in extensions/BlockWriter

 It's basically a structured way how to write short scenes where you instruct LLM what should be in the next scene.
 Unlike normal chat you can change the prompt and response at any time and history (by simply overwriting the text), regenerate, etc... and the full text dynamically adjust to that.